SurrealAI/surreal/docs/surreal_kube_gke.md

 ## Creating the Cluster
 We use [Cloudwise](https://github.com/SurrealAI/cloudwise) to generate cluster definition and then use `terraform` to excecute the actual operations.

-1. Cloudwise is installed with surreal.
+1. **Install Cloudwise.** Cloudwise is installed with surreal.
 If you cannot find the executable used, you can install cloudwise by running
 ```bash
 pip install cloudwise
 ```

-2. Make an empty directory, and run the cloudwise command for google cloud
+2. **Define the Cluster.** Make an empty directory, and run the cloudwise command for google cloud
 ```
 mkdir kurreal
 cd kurreal